 - 1 tsp white pepper

-- Fry the garlic until the aroma makes you smile with delight.
+- Turn the heat to medium high.
+Fry the garlic until the aroma makes you smile with delight.

-- Add in the soy sauces, sugar and pepper and stir.
+- Taste!
 Add more soy sauce if you like it saltier, more sugar if you like sweet.

-- Serve it.
-Have chili flakes or chili sauce, sugar and fish sauce on the table so everyone gets the perfect taste they love.
-Enjoy!
+- Have chili flakes or chili sauce, sugar and fish sauce on the table so everyone gets the perfect taste they love.

 I only cook two servings at a time at most in the wok because if you cook more than that the noodles don’t cooperate and become a pile of mush.